Human: Etymology and definition

 All modern humans are classified into the species Homo sapiens, coined by Carl Linnaeus in his 1735 work Systema Naturae.
-The generic name "Homo" is a learned 18th-century derivation from Latin homō, which refers to humans of either sex.
-The word human can refer to all members of the Homo genus, although in common usage it generally just refers to Homo sapiens, the only extant species.
-The name "Homo sapiens" means 'wise man' or 'knowledgeable man'.
+The generic name Homo is a learned 18th-century derivation from Latin homō, which refers to humans of either sex.
+The word human can refer to all members of the Homo genus.
+The name Homo sapiens means 'wise man' or 'knowledgeable man'.
 There is disagreement if certain extinct members of the genus, namely Neanderthals, should be included as a separate species of humans or as a subspecies of H. sapiens.

-Human is a loanword of Middle English from Old French humain, ultimately from Latin hūmānus, the adjectival form of homō ('man' — in the sense of humankind).
+Human is a loanword of Middle English from Old French humain, ultimately from Latin hūmānus, the adjectival form of homō ('man' – in the sense of humanity).
 The native English term man can refer to the species generally (a synonym for humanity) as well as to human males.
-It may also refer to individuals of either sex, though this form is less common in contemporary English.
+It may also refer to individuals of either sex.

 Despite the fact that the word animal is colloquially used as an antonym for human, and contrary to a common biological misconception, humans are animals.
-The word person is often used interchangeably with human, but philosophical debate exists as to whether personhood applies to all humans or all sentient beings, and further if one can lose personhood (such as by going into a persistent vegetative state).
+The word person is often used interchangeably with human, but philosophical debate exists as to whether personhood applies to all humans or all sentient beings, and further if a human can lose personhood (such as by going into a persistent vegetative state) and what is the beginning of human personhood.

 Evolution

-Humans are apes (superfamily Hominoidea).
-The lineage of apes that eventually gave rise to humans first split from gibbons (family Hylobatidae) and orangutans (genus Pongo), then gorillas (genus Gorilla), and finally, chimpanzees and bonobos (genus Pan).
+Humans belong to the biological family of apes (superfamily Hominoidea).
+The lineage of apes that eventually gave rise to humans first split from gibbons (family Hylobatidae), next orangutans (genus Pongo), then gorillas (genus Gorilla), and finally, chimpanzees and bonobos (genus Pan).
 The last split, between the human and chimpanzee–bonobo lineages, took place around 8–4 million years ago, in the late Miocene epoch.
 During this split, chromosome 2 was formed from the joining of two other chromosomes, leaving humans with only 23 pairs of chromosomes, compared to 24 for the other apes.
 Following their split with chimpanzees and bonobos, the hominins diversified into many species and at least two distinct genera.
-All but one of these lineages—representing the genus Homo and its sole extant species Homo sapiens—are now extinct.
+All but one of these lineages – representing the genus Homo and its sole extant species Homo sapiens – are now extinct.

+The genus Homo evolved from Australopithecus.
+Though fossils from the transition are scarce, the earliest members of Homo share several key traits with Australopithecus.
+Due to the scant available evidence dating the time of divergence to the genus Homo does not have a consensus.
+Some studies using molecular clock techniques estimate the Homo genus appeared 4.30–2.56 million years ago, while others contest that some early Homo species are incorrectly included in the genus and therefore put this estimate at about 1.87 million years ago.